China says aid a key to climate deal, not just CO2 cuts

 The United States on Monday announced plans to cut emissions from power plants by 30 percent below 2005 levels by 2030 as a cornerstone of President Barack Obama's climate policies, an encouragement to U.N. negotiations after little progress.

-The White House contested a report by a group of scientists that said its plans were insufficent to meet a national goal of a cut of 17 percent in emissions by 2020, from 2005 levels.
-"The United States is on track to fulfill our commitment," a spokesman said.
+The White House contested a report by a group of scientists that said its plans were insufficient to meet a national goal of a cut of 17 percent in emissions by 2020, from 2005 levels.
+"The United States is on track to fulfil our commitment," a spokesman said.

 * Oil prices consolidating at lower levels (Updates with settlement prices, weekly change, data on futures positioning)